Bricktech2000/Atto-8/spec/microprocessor.md

 ## Instruction Set

-The instruction set of the Atto-8 microprocessor adheres to the Atto-8 microarchitecture as defined in [/spec/microarchitecture.md](../spec/microarchitecture.md).
+The instruction set of the Atto-8 microprocessor adheres to the Atto-8 microarchitecture specification as defined in [/spec/microarchitecture.md](../spec/microarchitecture.md).
 Instruction clock cycle counts are detailed below.

 | Instruction | Clocks                          |
 | ----------- | ------------------------------- |